Mirvish Productions: Theatres

 The first theatre used by Mirvish Productions was the Royal Alexandra Theatre, which was purchased by Ed Mirvish in 1963.
 In 1987, the theatre was named a National Historic Monument.

 In 1991, Ed and David Mirvish began construction of a new theatre built on a vacant lot on King Street East in downtown Toronto.
 It was the first privately funded theatre to be built in Canada, since the Royal Alexandra Theatre in 1907.
 The new 2000-seat theatre was named the Princess of Wales Theatre in honour of Diana, Princess of Wales.
 The theatre opened on May 26, 1993, with a Canadian production of Miss Saigon that was produced in partnership with Cameron Mackintosh.

 In 2001, Mirvish began leasing space at the Canon Theatre to present productions.
 As part of the lease agreement, Mirvish was granted the first right to purchase the theatre should it be placed for sale.
 This sale took place in 2008, when Key Brand Entertainment agreed to sell the Canon Theatre to Mirvish.
 As part of the sale, Mirvish also acquired the 700-seat Panasonic Theatre.
 Although the sale of Canon Theatre was challenged by Aubrey Dan, Mirvish won the protracted legal battle, ultimately giving Mirvish two Yonge Street theatres.

-On December 6, 2011, Mirvish announced that the Canon Theatre would be renamed the Ed Mirvish Theatre in honour of Ed Mirvish, who passed away in July 2007.
+On December 6, 2011, Mirvish announced that the Canon Theatre would be renamed the Ed Mirvish Theatre in honour of Ed Mirvish, who died in July 2007.

 On September 29, 2012, Mirvish Productions announced a plan to demolish the Princess of Wales Theatre in favour of a multi-purpose complex designed by Frank Gehry that would include an extensive artwork collection available for public viewing, as well as museums, condominium units, and retail spaces.
 However, following extensive consultations and criticism from city planners, Mirvish announced a revised plan in May 2014 that would save the Princess of Wales Theatre.

 On December 1, 2017, the Panasonic Theatre was renamed the CAA Theatre as part of a marketing partnership between Mirvish Productions and CAA.

 Theatre renovations

 In 2016, following the closure of the Canadian production of Kinky Boots, the Royal Alexandra Theatre underwent a $2.5 million renovation.
 250 seats were removed in favour of larger, more comfortable seats and greater leg room, and a general refurbishment of the theatre was undertaken.

 In 2019, the façade of the Royal Alexandra Theatre was wrapped in blue for the Canadian production of Dear Evan Hansen.
 The blue wrap was removed after the production closed.

-In 2021, the Ed Mirvish Theatre underwent an extensive renovation in preparation for the Canadian production of Harry Potter and the Cursed Child, which opened on May 31 2022.
+In 2021, the Ed Mirvish Theatre underwent an extensive renovation in preparation for the Canadian production of Harry Potter and the Cursed Child, which opened on May 31, 2022.
 The renovations, which cost $5 million, transformed the lobby areas and the auditorium and was done to truly immerse the audience in the play.
 This included a seat reduction, an aisle realignment, the addition of faux side and rear walls, and a new color palette and design work to match with the play's theme throughout the theatre.